 Play Away Indoor Park is your destination for indoor fun!
 They have a three-storey play structure with slides, tunnels and exciting obstacles.
 They also sport a toddler-only climber, a soft block building zone, a racetrack, a loonie arcade and their giant indoor jumping pillow that is enjoyed by all.
 Their café is filled with healthy snacks, yummy lunch food and tasty treats.

 Let your children’s imagination run amuck at London's largest indoor playground, Adventures on Wonderland!
 The jungle climber is perfect for active tykes who like to monkey around on a four-level soft play structure with tunnels, ball bin, mazes and slides.
 One of the largest soft play structures in southwestern Ontario, the family entertainment facility specializes in engaging children.
 Ages: 0-12.

 Buzz on over to the Clovermead Adventure Farm featuring Ontario's largest glassed-in beehive – just 20 minutes outside of London in Alymer, Ontario.
 The family fun destination features countless activities that include pedal go-karts, jumping pillow, wagon rides, bee barrel train rides, rubber duck racing, rope swings, picnic area and a refreshing misting zone for hot days.

 Discover and explore a recreated Haudenosaunee longhouse village of 1,000 years ago at the Ska-Nah-Doht Village Museum.
 Explore the wetland boardwalks, hiking trails and suspension bridge while watching the surrounding wildlife.
 Located at Longwoods Road Conservation Area.

-Rain throughout the day.
+Rain (with a chance of 1–2 cm. of snow) throughout the day.